link-intersystems/java-swing-mvc-plugin-architecture/README.md

 ##### MVC - wikipedia - english

-In the english wikipedia article the MVC pattern is described using slightly different diagram.
+In the english wikipedia article the MVC pattern is described using a slightly different diagram.

 ![MVC - wikipedia - english](res/mvc-wiki-en-23.06.2023.png)